Skip to main content

 • config.json: Stores your team ID, space ID, and project metadata

-• context-tree/: Hierarchical structure organizing project knowledge by domains and topics
+• context-tree/: Hierarchical structure organizing project knowledge by domains and topics (created as you curate)

 • .snapshot.json: Version control snapshot tracking context tree changes over time